jchalupka/CIS-3260-Car-Simulator/README.md

 ## Build

+To build you must install ant.

-To build, use the following command
+To build, use the following command in this directory.

 ```
 ant -f . -Dnb.internal.action.name=rebuild clean jar